 Catch your dinner at Zauo (NYC)

-Thanks to the new Japanese restaurant Zauo, which opened in October of 2018, diners in New York City can try some of the freshest seafood they’ll ever taste—by catching it themselves!
+Thanks to the new Japanese restaurant Zauo, which opened in 2018, diners in New York City can try some of the freshest seafood they’ll ever taste—by catching it themselves!
 First of all, the decor is stunning.
 The first thing you’ll notice upon entering is the hull of a massive wooden boat hanging from the ceiling.
 Then you’ll probably notice the several bright blue tanks of water filled with striped bass, fluke, flounder, and rainbow trout, which you get to fish for yourself!
 The staff is ready and waiting to help you with your catch if you need it, and will celebrate by beating on Japanese drums when you succeed.
-Then, you get to choose how you want it prepared, from sashimi to shabu shabu (hot pot), to seared.
+Then, you get to choose how you want it prepared, grilled, tempura, or simmered in soy sauce.
+There's also a separate dinner menu if you'd like to let someone else do the hard work.
 It’s a ton of fun and can’t possibly get any fresher.

 Eat a Beef on Weck at Schwabl's (Niagara)